by Tammy Taylor

 Yes, this experience has affected me as profoundly.
 But are people around me secretly agonizing over all my pink?

 I can say that in my journey from breast cancer diagnosis to survivor (one year and counting!)
 I’ve discovered many warrior sisters that have been through that same struggle as I have.
 It’s kind of like the bond of another young parent with a brand new mom.
 They share that life-changing experience and lavishly lap up the stories of each others child – sharing experiences, advice and support with each other.

 I feel that way about these brave sisters and I must say it’s a comfort to me to know so many other women have battled this demon and won.

-I often feel an almost kinship to these brave women, much the same as the young mother feels a connection to the excited newest mom.
-I gather quite a bit of strength from their survival stories and they support me emotionally too, knowing all too well what it feels like to be in my shoes because they’ve been in the trenches too.
+There’s a sort of kinship I feel with these brave women.
+I gather quite a bit of strength from their survival stories and they support me emotionally too, knowing all too well what it feels like to be in my shoes.
+Because they’ve been in the trenches too.